 The Good Egg restaurant opened up recently on Stoke Newington Church Street.
-As the name implies, they serve up plenty of egg dishes.
+As the name implies, they serve plenty of egg dishes.
 The menu is a hybrid between Tel Aviv, New York, London and Montreal so you’ll find tasty stuffed pitas, bagels, burritos and various smoked meats with those eggs.
 It’s interesting, casual style food with a focus on great ingredients from reputable suppliers.
 If you’re searching for Stoke Newington restaurants, best places for breakfast in Stoke Newington or weekend brunch in North London do give The Good Egg restaurant a try.

-“The Good Egg is a fabulous deli style dining space in the heart of Stoke Newington serving full flavour fusion food from Tel Aviv via New York, London and Montreal,” Homegirl London
+“The Good Egg is a fabulous deli-style dining space in the heart of Stoke Newington serving full flavour fusion food from Tel Aviv via New York, London and Montreal,” Homegirl London

 The Good Egg Restaurant Menu

 This exciting eatery was founded by Joel Braham and baker Oded Mizrachi.
 With two chefs, Alex Coppard and Myles Broscoe on board, the bunch of friends are on to a real winner.
 After earning their apron stripes at food markets and with some financial help from crowdfunding, they’ve finally settled in Stoke Newington.
 They’ve managed to create a dream brunch menu for hungry Londoners who are yearning for a cool place to hang out with some tasty grub and bloody marys.